smartrus/chef-certification-study-guides/deploying-cookbooks/deploying-cookbooks-badge-certification-exam-study-guide.md

 - When do notifications get invoked?
 [Common resources](https://docs.chef.io/resource_common.html#notifications)

-_A notification is a property on a resource that listens to other resources in the resource collection and then takes actions based on the notification type (notifies or subscribes)_
+_A notification is a property on a resource that listens to other resources in the resource collection and then takes actions based on the notification type (notifies or subscribes)._

 _A resource may notify another resource to take action when its state changes._